godot-extended-libraries/godot-sqlite/README.md

 ## Attribution

-This engine module for Godot is based on gdsqlite-native
+This engine module for Godot is based on gdsqlite-native by Khairul Hidayat in 2017.